PRDTs: Composable Design and Verification of Consensus Protocols using Replicated Data Types: Case Study: Composition and Decomposition of Paxos-Like Protocols

 \textbf{Phase 2a} (Line~\ref{line:phase2a}) starts whenever a process is confirmed as a leader.
-This is determined by the threshold query \texttt{isCurrentLeader}, which evaluates the decision made by the current \texttt{LeaderElection}.
+This is determined by the precondition \texttt{isLeader}, which evaluates the decision made by the \texttt{LeaderElection} for the given round.
+Additionally, the precondition ensures that there is no value proposed for the current round yet.
+Interestingly, this second condition would not be stable on its own but by combining it with a monotone decision from the LeaderElection it becomes stable.
 The leader selects a value to propose by examining all prior rounds and choosing the proposed value from the most recent round (based on the ballot ID).
 Thanks to phase1b, it is guaranteed that this value represents the latest information known by any process that participated in confirming the leader.
 If no such value exists, the leader is free to propose any value (expressed by selecting \texttt{myValue}).

 In \textbf{phase 2b} (Line~\ref{line:phase2b}), processes accept the proposed value by casting their vote in \texttt{proposals}.
-This protocol action is enabled by the threshold query \texttt{currentRoundHasProposal}, which checks whether the leader has already proposed a value.
+The precondition \texttt{hasProposal} checks whether the leader has already proposed a value and that this value matches the one that the process is accepting.
+This ensures that voters in phase2b can only acknowledge a proposal by the leader and not vote for any other value.

 Finally, Line~\ref{line:paxos-decision} shows the \textbf{decision function} of the Paxos PRDT.
 This function checks whether any round of proposals lead to a decision and -- if yes -- returns that decision.
 Using any decision is safe because Paxos guarantees that every round that makes a decision decides on the same value.
 Otherwise, it returns \texttt{Undecided}.